thecoachanna/Matching-Game/README.md

 # Problems

+A stretch goal I didn't get to was adding a stopwatch to track how long it took the user to find all of the matches.
+The most difficult parts of this were figuring out how to shuffle the cards.

 # User Stories

 MVP Goals:

 As a player, I want to be able to click on an image square and see the hidden image.

 As a player, I want my card matches to remain unhidden so that I know how many I have left to match.
 As a player, I want to know when I have found all matching pairs and won the game.